wiseio/paratext/README.md

 df = paratext.load_csv_to_pandas("hepatitis.csv")
 ```

-Its output looks something like this:
+The data frame looks something like this:

 ```
 In [1]: print df.head()